JUDY DUNAWAY

 - Tootootrue (2006) - Sculptural collaboration with visual artist Nancy Davidson.
 Exhibited at Westport Arts Center Gallery, Westport, Connecticut, Nov.
 3 - Dec.
 22, 2006.

 - Manual Eardrums (2002) – (Sound installation about feeling sound with ones hands), premiered at Galerie Rachel Haferkamp, Koeln, Germany, January 2003.
 American Premiere: Diapason, NYC, November 2003.
+Subsequently exhibited at numerous locations, including Wesleyan University, CUBA Muenster, Galerie Ohrenhoch Berlin.

 - Balloon Bells (2002) – (Sound installation using balloons as bells).
 Exhibited at CUBA, Muenster, Germany, March 2002.

-- Flying F*ck (2000) (Sound installation using suspended vibrators and balloons to create low-frequency standing waves).
+- Flying Frank (2000) (Sound installation using suspended vibrators and balloons to create low-frequency standing waves).
 Exhibited at Moltkerei Werkstatt, Koln, Germany, Nov.
 24 - Dec.
 3, 2000.
 Subsequently exhibited at Kunstlerhaus, Dortmund Germany and ZKM, Karlsruhe, Germany.
 (Reviewed in Kunstforum Internationale.)

 - Balloon Installation for the End of Time (1999) (Site-specific work for balloons and pre-recorded material).
 Presented at “Zu Fruh,” MEX, Dortmund, Germany, December, 1999.

-- The Phone Improv Show - produced sixteen audio programs featuring live musical improvisations utilizing phones, streamed live on Blogtalkradio as part of the 2010 Improvisor Festival in Birmingham, Alabama, August 2010.
-Website: http://www.jeweltone16.org/PhoneImprov
+- The Phone Improv Show (2010)- produced sixteen audio programs featuring live musical improvisations utilizing phones, streamed live on Blogtalkradio as part of the 2010 Improvisor Festival in Birmingham, Alabama, August 2010.

-- Sex Workers’ Internet Radio Lounge (2007-2010) - 24/7 webcast of audio art and activism by and for the worldwide sex worker community.
-January 2007 - May 2008.
-Converted to audio archive format in August 2008, and continued accepting audio through 2010: http://www.jeweltone16.org/swirl
+- Sex Workers’ Internet Radio Lounge - 24/7 webcast of audio art and activism by and for the worldwide sex worker community.
+December 2006 - May 2008.

 SELECTED DISCOGRAPHY